jjzhang166/efserv/README.md

 If you do not provided the `--config` option, efserv will find config file in web root which named `.efserv_config`.
 If not exist, it will use its default values.

 efserv has 5 log-level, and you can define it before runing use `--log-level` option.

+If you want run as deamonize mode, `--deamon` option provided.

 # Config